Average Health Insurance Price in Hattiesburg

 Among southern cities, Hattiesburg stands out as a more affordable option for health insurance.
 With a budget-conscious community where affordable living draws families from pricier metro areas and a warm-weather lifestyle that includes year-round outdoor activities, from fishing to football tailgates.
 The price tag for health insurance reflects this reality — running $522 on average.

 What makes Hattiesburg's market for health insurance distinct?
-Start with the labor market: a price-competitive market where providers work harder for each customer.
+Start with the labor market: a price-competitive market where local businesses work harder for each customer.
 Add in a housing market where the American Dream of owning a home is still financially realistic, and you begin to see why prices land where they do.
 The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs.

 What Matters Most